119 6th Street,

 On December 30, 1960 the theatre was bought by George and Ernest Stern, whose Associated Theaters chain also included the Fulton Theatre, which was several doors away at 101 6th Street.
 They renamed the theatre the Gateway Theatre.
 It underwent a remodeling in the Autumn of 1967 and was dark for several weeks.

 On June 11, 1980 the Gateway Theatre closed with “Friday the 13th”.
 The theatre was remodeled into a health club called the City Club.
 They turned the elegant inner lobby into a swimming pool.
 The rest of the auditorium was gutted, and turned into a two floor health club with a basement running track.
-The club was bought in 1999-2000 by the health club chain Bally’s, and it still operates as that today.
-But the front of the club is easily identifiable as a former movie theatre.
+The club was bought in 1999-2000 by the health club chain Bally’s who operated it until that chain folded.

 Just login to your account and subscribe to this theater.